codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

     // your code...
     ```

 The opening backticks should include a language identifier (e.g., ``js``, ``python``) for proper syntax highlighting.
 Many languages are supported.
 See a full list of supported languages `here <https://github.com/github/linguist/blob/master/lib/linguist/languages.yml>`_.
-You should search for your language and then use the `alias` shown.

 **Copy to Clipboard Feature**